r1-prototype-studies/NodeProjects/README.md

 * ctrl + C stops the nodemon process.
 * Browser has windows and documents.
 System has process and global
 * process.argv &rarr; argv stands for argument vector and it has the list of arguments provided.
+* Yargs parse goes thru the process of pasrsing the arguments with all of the configuration details that are provided to yargs
 *
 ## Steps
 1. Run the below command in the project root directory